 Sanibel Island's J.N.
 "Ding" Darling National Wildlife Refuge

 A large chunk of Sanibel Island serves as a protected wildlife habitat.
-We visited the J.N.
+We drove to the J.N.
 "Ding" Darling National Wildlife Refuge during our visit to Sanibel.
 If you pay $5 USD, you can drive the one way loop road through the refuge pulling over when it takes your fancy to look for interesting birds and wildlife.
 We spotted a yellow-crowned night heron with a kill.